Taosheeda/Application-of-AI-and-Machine-learning-in-Robotics-Using-Karel-the-Robot/README.md

 Robots are now created using machine learning training.
 Also, a sizable number of datasets are utilized to train the computer vision model, enabling robotics to distinguish distinct objects and take the appropriate actions.

-Insied the source-code attached, contains some set of commands written in python which was used to direct Karel to perform certain tasks within its world.
+Insied the source-code attached, I wrote some set of codes in python which was used to direct Karel the robot to perform two different tasks within its world.

+### Steeple-Chase (Task 1)
+This task is a kind of simulation that shows Karel as an athlete in a relay race that involves running and jumping some hurdles before crossing the finish line.

+### Mountain Karel (Task 2)
+In this Task, I will be teaching Karel the robot to hike a mountain and command Karel to place a beeper at the peak of the mountain before descending.
+It sounds cool, right?
+Let get started

 ## Introduction.